marcelchastain/django-resto/README.rst

 4. Make sure you have configured ``MEDIA_ROOT`` and ``MEDIA_URL``.

 5. Set up your media servers to enable file uploads.
+See `Configuring the media servers`_ for some examples.

 Backends
 --------